wilfred05777/inventory-app/README.md

 ### PostgreSQL encountered ISSUE / Problem and Solution

--- postgresql Unable to connect to server: connection failed::1), Port 5432 failed: fe_sendauth: no password supplied
+-- postgresql Unable to connect to server: connection failed::1), Port 5432 failed: fe_sendauth: no password supplied -- resolved note\*\*: resolve the issue by uninstalling and installing new installation and the version should be Interactive installer by EDB https://www.postgresql.org/download/windows/

 -- possible solution is to search and test first
 -- do more research about postresql cannot create new server issue - on my end